awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 Amazon Machine Images \(AMIs\) generally adhere to the out\-of\-the\-box defaults except in cases where changes are required to function on EC2 infrastructure\.
 The following settings have been determined to work well in a virtualized environment, as well as to keep any clock drift to within one second of accuracy:
 + **Update Interval** – governs how frequently the time service will adjust system time towards accuracy\.
 AWS configures the update interval to occur once every two minutes\.
-+ **NTP Server** – starting with the August 2018 release, AMIs will now use the AWS time service by default\.
-This time service is accessible from any EC2 region at the 169\.254\.169\.123 endpoint\.
-Additionally, the 0x9 flag indicates that the time service is acting as a client, and to use “SpecialPollInterval” to determine how frequently to check in with the configured time server\.
++ **NTP Server** – starting with the August 2018 release, AMIs will now use the Amazon Time Sync Service by default\.
+This time service is accessible from any EC2 Region at the 169\.254\.169\.123 endpoint\.
+Additionally, the 0x9 flag indicates that the time service is acting as a client, and to use SpecialPollInterval to determine how frequently to check in with the configured time server\.
-+ **Type** – “NTP” means that the service will act as a standalone NTP client as opposed to acting as part of a domain\.
++ **Type** – "NTP" means that the service acts as a standalone NTP client instead of acting as part of a domain\.
 + **Enabled and InputProvider** – the time service is enabled and provides time to the operating system\.
 + **Special Poll Interval** – checks against the configured NTP Server every 900 seconds, or 15 minutes\.